 Peygran plots for outside spaces with head for aluminium strips are the ideal solution for projects in which wood or wpc floating platforms are installed.

-They are an excellent alternative to other traditional methods allowing for greater versatility when making the strip frame, thanks to the rotating clip of the strip head.
+They are an excellent alternative to other traditional methods allowing greater versatility when making the strip frame, due to the rotating clip of the strip head.

 MODE OF USE

 Place 4 plots adjusted to the tile width.
 Start by a corner of the perimeter to install.

 Break the plot flanges that hamper the appropriate tile installation

 2º Level the tile